The symmetric invariants of the centralizers and Slodowy grading: Introduction

 then the polynomials $\poi {\ie q}1{,\ldots,}{\rg}{}{}{}$ are algebraically independent.
-In that event, by Theorem~\ref{ti3}, $e$ is good and we will say that $e$ is {\em very good} (cf.~Corollary \ref{cca2} and Definition \ref{d3ca2}).
+In that event, by Theorem~\ref{ti4}, $e$ is good and we will say that $e$ is {\em very good} (cf.~Corollary \ref{cca2} and Definition \ref{d3ca2}).
+The notion of very good element is specific to this setting where there are natural generators of $\ai g{}{}$.

 The very good nilpotent elements of $\g$ can be characterized in term of their associated partitions of $\dim\V$ (cf.~Lemma \ref{l4ca2}).
-Theorem~\ref{ti3} also allows to obtain examples of good, but not very good, nilpotent elements of $\g$; for them, there are a few more work to do (cf.~Subsection~\ref{ca3}).
+Theorem~\ref{ti4} also allows to obtain examples of good, but not very good, nilpotent elements of $\g$; for them, there are a few more work to do (cf.~Subsection~\ref{ca3}).

 In this way, we obtain a large number of good nilpotent elements, including all even nilpotent elements in type {\bf B}, or in type {\bf D} with odd rank (cf.~Corollary \ref{cca2}).
 For the type {\bf D} with even rank, we obtain the statement for some particular cases (cf.~Theorem \ref{tca3}).
-On the other hand, there are examples of elements that verify the polynomiality condition but that are not good; see Examples~\ref{erc2} and \ref{e2rc2}.
+On the other hand, there are examples of elements that satisfy the polynomiality condition but that are not good; see Examples~\ref{erc2} and \ref{e2rc2}.
 To deal with them, we use different techniques, more similar to those used in \cite{PPY}.
 These alternative methods are presented in Section \ref{rc}.

-As a result of all this, we observe for example that all nilpotent elements of ${\goth {so}}(\k^{7})$ are good, and that all nilpotent elements of ${\goth {so}}(\k^{n})$, with $n\leq 13$, verify the polynomiality condition (cf.~Table \ref{tabrc2}).
-In particular, by \cite[\S3.9]{PPY}, this provides examples of good nilpotent elements for which the codimension of $(\g^{e})^*_{\rm sing}$ in $(\g^{e})^*$ is 1 (cf.~Remark \ref{rrc3}).
-Here, $(\g^{e})^*_{\rm sing}$ stands for the set of nonregular linear forms $x\in (\g^{e})^*$, i.e.,
+As a result of all this, we observe for example that all nilpotent elements of ${\goth {so}}(\k^{7})$ are good, and that all nilpotent elements of ${\goth {so}}(\k^{n})$, with $n\leq 13$, satisfy the polynomiality condition (cf.~Table \ref{tabrc2}).
+In particular, by \cite[\S3.9]{PPY}, this provides examples of good nilpotent elements for which $\g^{e}$ is singular.
+For such nilpotent elements, note that \cite[Theorem 0.3]{PPY} (cf. Theorem \ref{ti2}) cannot be applied.